 The study shows that separation distances around the radio astronomy sites of NOEMA in France for a maximum allowed mean e.i.r.p. level of 32 dBm in a bandwidth of 8 GHz, and IRAM 30 m in Spain for e.i.r.p. levels of 9 and 32 dBm in a bandwidth of 8 GHz have to be respected for the emissions of the radio determination devices for exterior vehicular radar.

-An implementation of an automatic system to disable the transmission of the short-range device coupled with geo-positioning of the vehicle, referred to as “exclusion zone”, should be considered in order to protect the immediate vicinity (e.g. 3 km radius) of each RAS site.
+An implementation of an automatic system to disable the transmission of the short-range device coupled with geo-positioninAg of the vehicle, referred to as “exclusion zone”, should be considered in order to protect the immediate vicinity (e.g. 3 km radius) of each RAS site.

 An implementation of an automatic system to adapt the transmission parameters of the short-range device coupled with geo-positioning of the vehicle, referred to as “coordination zone”, should be considered in order to overcome compatibility issues.
 Several proposals for the definition of coordination zones are provided in ANNEX 3 for both NOEMA in France and IRAM 30 m in Spain.
 For the NOEMA site, the coordination zones design Option 4 is the recommended approach, as illustrated by Figure 19.
 For the IRAM 30 m site, the coordination zones design Option 3 is the recommended approach, as illustrated by Figure 20.